BhoomiAgrawal12/BhoomiAgrawal12/README.md

 ###

-<p align="left">🤖Building and deploying traditional ML models alongside LLM-based systems using embeddings, RAG, and agentic workflows.<br>💤Wants to sleep 8 hours but ends up debugging at 2 AM.<br>👀Pretending this will be a “quick change”</p>
+<p align="left">My experience spans traditional machine learning, computer vision, graph neural networks (GNNs), and generative models such as GANs, along with modern LLM-based systems involving embeddings, RAG pipelines, fine-tuning, and agentic AI workflows.<br> <br>  Currently, I’m interested in MLOps and model deployment with interest in building scalable inference pipelines and production-ready AI services.
+I enjoy designing backend architectures that connect models, APIs, and data stores into maintainable systems <br> <br> Apart from these, I want to sleep 8 hours but ends up debugging at 2 AM:) </p>

 ###